chechiachang/tutorial-smack/08-Kafka.md

 # Topic and Log

-* Topic is a category to which records are publishded
+* Topic is a category to which records are published
 * Topics have 0 to multiple subscribers
 * Maintains a partitioned log for each topic
 * Partition is ordered, immutable sequence of records, a structured commit log